DOTzX/fb-utilities/README.md

 1. Download the latest version of the extension from the [release](https://github.com/DOTzX/fb-utilities-extension/releases/latest) page.
    Note: Be sure to download the top file listed, not the source code.
-3. Unpack the downloaded archive.
+2. Unpack the downloaded archive.
-4. Open your browser and navigate to the Extensions page or by entering `chrome://extensions/` in the address bar.
+3. Open your browser and navigate to the Extensions page or by entering `chrome://extensions/` in the address bar.
-5. Enable **Developer Mode** by toggling the switch located at the top-right corner of the Extensions page.
+4. Enable **Developer Mode** by toggling the switch located at the top-right corner of the Extensions page.
-6. Click on **Load Unpacked** and select the folder containing the downloaded extension files.
+5. Click on **Load Unpacked** and select the folder containing the downloaded extension files.
-7. Enable the extension.
+6. Enable the extension.
-8. Choose the options corresponding to the elements you wish to hide within the extension settings.
+7. Choose the options corresponding to the elements you wish to hide within the extension settings.
-9. **Save** your preferences.
+8. **Save** your preferences.
-10. Finally, open FB to start using the fb-utilities-extension.
+9. Finally, open FB to start using the fb-utilities-extension.

+## Updating

+1. Download the latest version of the extension.
+2. Unpack the downloaded archive to existing folder of the extension.
+3. Open your browser and navigate to the Extensions page or by entering `chrome://extensions/` in the address bar.
+4. Reload the extension.

 ## Note